actions/checkout/README.md

     # Default: true
     clean: ''

+    # Do a sparse checkout on given patterns.
+Each pattern should be separated with
+    # new lines
+    # Default: null
+    sparse-checkout: ''

     # Number of commits to fetch.
 0 indicates all history for all branches and tags.
     # Default: 1
     fetch-depth: ''